spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 Implementing the Payment Provider Stripe into your project can be done in many different ways.

 - You can add it in your own headless frontend application using Glue.
-- You can use the default implementation in the Payment selection page using Yves which shows the Payment Elements right in this form.
+- You can use the default implementation in the Payment selection page using Yves which shows the Payment Elements then later on the summary page.
 - You can add it as a hosted Payment page which uses a redirect after your customer submits the order.

 ### Headless implementation

 This approach should be used when your project is a headless project without an Yves application.
 Make sure you have the following modules installed in the specified or newer versions:

+#### Modules

 - `spryker/kernel-app:1.2.0`
 - `spryker/payment:5.24.0`